mahesh989/Linear_Regression/README.md

 The explanatory variables (features) of both ' motor_updrs' and 'total_updrs' are transformed using the Box-Cox method, a method for power-converting data, to make them more closely resemble Gaussian (normal) distributions.
 By determining the ideal transformation parameter, lambda (), for each variable, the Box-Cox transformation modifies the skewness and kurtosis of the data.
 It tries to improve the adherence to the assumptions of linear regression, hence increasing the reliability and accuracy of the model, by making the explanatory variables more Gaussian-like.
 To possibly produce more reliable and accurate modelling findings, linear regression models are built and evaluated utilising the modified explanatory variables after the transformation.

 After applying the Box-Cox transformation, we observed changes in the R-squared values for both the 'Motor UPDRS Model' and the 'Total UPDRS Model' compared to the original summary.
 Specifically, the R-squared value for the 'Motor UPDRS Model' increased from 0.2286 to 0.2413, indicating a slightly better goodness of fit for predicting motor UPDRS scores.
 However, the 'Total UPDRS Model' also saw a change, with the R-squared value decreasing from 0.2581 to 0.2544.
 Nevertheless, these changes are relatively small, suggesting that the Box-Cox transformation had a limited impact on model performance.
 The baseline (dummy) models for both motor and total UPDRS remained essentially unchanged.

+## 5 Conclusion
+In conclusion, our effort effectively created regression models to forecast both Motor and Total UPDRS scores for people with Parkinson's disease in its early phases.
+These models showed that they were better than the baseline models and had a reasonable level of predictive power.
+The R-squared values, however, make it clear that a sizable percentage of the score fluctuation is still unaccounted for, indicating the need for more improvements.

+Future research should concentrate on improving the modelling approaches, maybe looking into more sophisticated algorithms to better capture the complex interactions within the dataset.
+Additionally, there is need for improvement in the feature selection procedure.
+Collaboration with domain experts and healthcare professionals is crucial to ensuring the real-world usability of these models.
+Their knowledge can close the gap between statistical forecasts and clinical judgements, resulting in better Parkinson's disease treatment and patient outcomes.
+As this research develops, a better comprehension of the clinical implications of the predictions and the incorporation of increasingly complicated modelling methodologies will play a crucial role in accomplishing the ultimate objective of improving treatment for people with Parkinson's disease in its early phases.